nopara73/Hosszueletesites/PodcastWorkflow.md

 Publish on X and YT

+Create thumbnail for YouTube: generate variations for Wanderer above the Sea of Fog; add text overlay
+Size: 1280x720
 Title: same as edit title

 ### Short Clips

+Create thumbnail for TT (YT Shorts don't have thumbnails)
+Size: 1080x1920
-Schedule the publishing to X, YT and TT tag guests when you can
+Schedule the publishing to X, YTShorts and TT tag guests when you can